 Relationship building.
 Before RESEARCH CAMP, 50% of campers rated "connecting with a faculty member" and "connecting with a graduate mentor" as “extremely important” reasons for wanting to participate in RESEARCH CAMP.
 After RESEARCH CAMP, 100% (8 out of 8) campers felt “extremely satisfied” with the connection they made with a faculty mentor, and 7 of 8 felt “extremely satisfied” with the connection they made with a graduate student mentor.
 100% of campers felt their faculty member had a significant positive impact on their research experience.

 Preliminary Program Evaluation Qualitative Findings.
 In addition to responding to scaled items, we asked campers to respond to open ended questions that assessed their satisfaction with RESEARCH CAMP and asked them to identify their favorite parts.
 Campers’ responses to these items emphasized the campers’ enjoyment of the training experience (i.e. “It was a truly productive and wonderful experience.
-I hope more students will get to have such an experience” and their appreciation of the opportunity for research mentorship (i.e., “I felt I bult a great relationship with more faculty and it gave me the opportunity to broaden my horizons.”; “I loved having a graduate student mentor to connect with and ask questions to.
-She was so helpful and patient and understanding.”.
+I hope more students will get to have such an experience”) and their appreciation of the opportunity for research mentorship (i.e., “I felt I built a great relationship with more faculty and it gave me the opportunity to broaden my horizons.”; “I loved having a graduate student mentor to connect with and ask questions to.
+She was so helpful and patient and understanding.”).
 When asked about the best parts of RESEARCH CAMP, campers highlighted an appreciation for mentors sharing information about their professional pathways (i.e., “sharing your experiences and story; it gave me great models for comparison and reinforcement.), the professional development and introductory research skill content offered during the group seminar meetings (i.e., “I really liked the conversations about how to prepare/apply for graduate school and info on the different careers in psych.
 I also liked reviewing research articles and filling out the summary worksheets.”).
 Finally, a camper comment highlighted the high value they placed on individual mentorship (i.e., “individual meetings, it felt like someone really wanted to know me.”).

 Future Directions